 The late afternoon is also when you’ll see birds of prey swoop majestically over the landscape.

-The park is home to a big variety of wildlife including many species of birds, all manner of reptiles, wallabies, bats, dingoes and echidna.
+The park is home to a large variety of wildlife including many species of birds, all manner of reptiles, wallabies, bats, dingoes and echidnas.

-You can see stunning views over Kununurra and the surrounding areas from a number of vantage points – bushwalking trails take you to the best spots.
+You can see stunning views over Kununurra and the surrounding areas from a number of vantage points – bush walking trails take you to the best spots, however these are not signposted.

-There’s no camping allowed in Mirima National Park but there’s plenty of accommodation available in Kununurra which is just a two minute drive away.
+There’s no camping allowed in Mirima National Park but there’s plenty of accommodation available in Kununurra which is just 5 minutes drive away.